Sud-B/p3/readme.md

 Outside resources

-Your list of outside resources go here
+Your list of outside resources go here: I mostly used class notes but also referred to Laravel.com

-3 Unique inputs
+3 Unique inputs: 1) Name (text) 2) Email 3) Phone

-You don't have to list all inputs, just 3 unique ones.
-The following is an example of what I'd put if my project was the xkcd Password Generator: (1) Text input to indicate number of words in password, (2) Checkbox to indicate whether to include a number (3) Dropdown to indicate what symbol to include
-Packages
+With a few more inputs such as time and Radio buttons

 List the name of any packages you add to your project that do not come with Laravel by default; this should include, but is not limited to, barryvdh/laravel-debugbar
-Code style divergences
+Code style divergences.
+The only package I added was laravel debugger, which turned out to be very helpful

-list any divergences from PSR-1/PSR-2 and course guidelines on code style Notes for instructor
+list any divergences from PSR-1/PSR-2 and course guidelines on code style: None.

-Any notes for me to refer to while grading; if none, omit this section
+Notes for instructorL You will find that the timeframe om Github is fairly recent.
+That is because is deleted my Repositary and started again.
+I wanted to incorporate my Moderb and Mobile web design project into this one and started again.
+However, the scale tyrned out to be too large and I've ended up combining navigation pages into one.
+I've only used one Blade view.
+Also, I haven't been able to use laravel features with my form data.